Patent Infringement Analysis: Everything You Need to Know

 When it comes to claim construction, if the claim's meaning for technical terms is not clear, the court may rely on other evidence in the form of textbooks, expert witness testimony, etc. It is solely under the jurisdiction of the court to decide claim construction.
 The parties possess the right to have a jury trial when it comes to whether the accused product is patent infringement under the interpretation of the judge.

 If you need help with patent infringement analysis, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.